Key Points

 It can be helpful to think of change management as not so much a separate, unique discipline but more as an expert ability to apply and adapt tools and methods from various disciplines.
 In fact, research indicates successful change management processes include elements that are:

-Complementary — Recognize that all disciplines are necessary, and none by itself is sufficient
+Complementary — Suggests that all disciplines are necessary, and none by itself is sufficient — they complement one another.

-Compensatory — Strengths in some change competencies can make up for weaknesses, but not absence, in others.
+Compensatory — Strengths in some change competencies can make up for weaknesses in others (but not their complete absence.)

-Scalable — Adaptive to meet the needs of the specific changes (scale, type, impact).
+Scalable — Approaches should be adaptive to meet the needs of the specific changes you are implementing (scale, type, impact).

 For instance, management research indicates that: